Even in the Digital Age, Albums — Especially Vinyl — Still Matter

 In the digital age, music is often talked about in terms of singles and MP3s, not full albums and records.
 It's common for artists to put out new releases digitally before releasing physical copies, or to simply skip a physical release all together.
 However, over the last several years -- whether because they think they're cool, they like having something tangible to show for their money or they think the sound quality is superior -- many music fans have been flocking to vinyl ... and many artists are thrilled to supply them with what they're after.

 Vinyl records -- and, more generally, albums as a collection of songs -- still matter, both to the artists who are creating and releasing them and to plenty of music fans.
-And on April 22, 2017, many of them will celebrate the 10th anniversary of Record Store Day, an annual celebration that's "a day for the people who make up the world of the record store ... to come together and celebrate the unique culture of a record store," according to the event's website.
+And on April 13, 2019, many of them will celebrate Record Store Day, an annual celebration that's "a day for the people who make up the world of the record store ... to come together and celebrate the unique culture of a record store," according to the event's website.

 Vinyl records -- and, more generally, albums as a collection of songs -- still matter, both to the artists who are creating and releasing them and to plenty of music fans.

 “Music used to be escapism — you’d sit down, and you’d spend 45 minutes with a vinyl record.
 There was no way to make the damn thing skip.
 There was no track button.
 You had to let the thing play through, and you committed to it.
-You took that time, and you invested,” Eric Church -- who released both The Outsiders and his Caught in the Act live album on vinyl for past Record Store Day celebrations -- said in 2015.
+You took that time, and you invested,” Eric Church -- who has released a number of Record Store Day exclusives throughout his career -- said in 2015.
 “We’ve gotten away from that ... [but p]eople are starting to get back into that.
 They’re starting to realize that is how music is meant to be consumed.
 I’m a vinyl collector, so it does my heart good.”

 "I don’t care that technology tells us that albums are a thing of the past.
 That is B.S.,” Church continued.
 “They are more valuable now than they’ve ever been to the future of music, to the health of music.
 Because, going forward, there’s no way we end up having artists unless we go back to the album format, the entire body of work.”

-[When you listen to an album from start to finish,] you start to understand where [a song] sits in the thing ... [and the songs] change what they mean.[/pullquotes]
+"When you listen to an album from start to finish, you start to understand where a song sits in the thing ... and the songs change what they mean." -- Kristian Bush